MrGaFs/BookNotes/HeadFirst-Design-Pattenerns/hfdp.md

 ## Design Principles

-1- Identify the aspects of your application that vary and separate them from what stays the same
+1. Identify the aspects of your application that vary and separate them from what stays the same

+1. Program to an interface, not an implementation

+1.

 ## Design Patterens